espruino/EspruinoDocs/devices/WIZnet.md

 }).listen(80);
 ```

-And load a webpage like this:
+Or load a webpage like this:

 ```
 require("http").get("http://192.168.1.50", function(res) {
     res.on('data', function(data) { console.log(data);	});
   });
 ```

-Note that there is no DNS in the current WIZnet implementation so you'll have to supply the IP address of your server.

 For more examples, please see the [[Internet]] page.